FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 In order to activate it you must first run `composer install --prefer-dist` from the `integrations/plugins/plugin-sigma` directory.

+# Remote Debugging with VSCode

+1. Install the PHP Debug (Felix Becker) extension in VSCode
+1. Restart VSCode
+1. Click the debug tab (looks like a crossed-out bug icon)
+1. Add configuration...
+1. Select PHP
+1. It will show you a default `launch.json` file that includes a "Listen for XDebug.
+Our container is configured to run XDebug on port 9000, so double-check that this is the port set up there.
+It should be the default.
+1. Add to that "Listen for XDebug" section, the following:
+    ```json
+    "pathMappings": {
+      "/var/www/html/wp-content/plugins/font-awesome": "${workspaceRoot}"
+    }
+    ```

 # Configure PhpStorm 2018.1.5 for debugging